Best Practices

 Local LLM Translation

-• The translation speed varies depending on the machine configuration and the size of the selected model, but it is generally the slowest among the three.
+- The translation speed varies depending on the machine configuration and the size of the selected model, but it is generally the slower than ML translation.

 Verification Best Practices